mostafizur044/angular-theme-with-css-variable/README.md

-# Dynamically chnage theme in angular
+# Dynamically change theme in angular
 Theming is done by css varibale.
 It will also refect in angular material component.
 It just need to update variables in `~style/variable.scss` file.

 ## Development server